ullmannJan/obsidian-tiff-viewer/README.md

 - `Tiff Viewer: Debug: Rename file links with .tif(f).png to .tif(f) in editor`
     - Renames all **.tif(f).png** file links in the current editor back to **.tif(f)**.
 However, it does not delete anything.

+Furthermore, one can convert single tif(f)-files in the file-explorer by right-clicking on them and selecting `Create PNG Copy`.

+## Settings

+There is not a lot to configure in the moment.
+One can choose to run the conversion process  automatically on each file one opens.

 ## Development

 To compile the project, you can use the following steps: